BRL-CAD/ova/Sourceforge-VM-files/README.txt

 ===============

-The "*.ova" file in this directory is a Virtual Machine (also VM or Virtual Appliance) built and tested on a Debian 7.1 host of Oracle's VirtualBox 4.3.
+The "*.ova" file in this directory is a Virtual Machine (also VM or Virtual Appliance) built and tested on a Windows 7 host of Oracle's VirtualBox (VB) 4.3.2.
 The VM contains a turn-key BRL-CAD development environment.
 Using it requires about 6 GB of free space.

+Notes (see VB documentation on the site at <http://virtualbox.org/>):

+1. You can use various VM settings to optimize your experience.

+2. You may need to reinstall guest additions if the VM is used on a Linux or Mac host.

 ============================= IN A NUTSHELL ==========================
 Step 1: Download, Install and Open VirtualBox (http://virtualbox.org/)